lamhq/tech-notes/pages/backend/python/syntax/oop/class-methods.md

 Use cases:
 - utility functions that don't depend on instance or class state.
-- functions that are logically related to the class but don’t need access to instance-specific data.
+- functions that are logically related to the class but don't need access to instance-specific data.

 Static and class methods help enforce restrictions about class design.
 This can have maintenance benefits.